georglauterbach/arm/documentation/content/introduction.md

 #### Taking an Exception

 When an exception occurs, the processor saves the current status of the PE alongside the exception return address, and then enters a specific mode to handle the exception.
-When an exception is taken to an Exception level (`ELx`) that is using AArch64 state, all of the following occur:
+When an exception is taken to an Exception Level (`ELx`) that is using AArch64 state, all of the following occur:

 - The contents of `PSTATE` immediately before the exception was taken is written to `SPSR_ELx`.
 - The preferred exception return address is written to `ELR_ELx`.